3.16 Francis A. Countway Library of Medicine

 Studying at the Countway

-Countway offers study space from the third floor down to L2.
-Study carrels overhanging the central atrium and private alcoves on the third floor provide work areas for individuals, laptop connectivity, and quiet.
-The computer classroom on L2 has 18 MACs and PCs loaded with many software applications and is open for study whenever a class is not in session.
-The large meeting rooms on the fifth floor are available to student groups and can be scheduled through the room scheduling office at 617-432-2020.
-The Finland Room on 3 and group study rooms on L1 are available on a first-come basis.
+Countway offers study space on floors from L2 to 2 The computer classroom on L2 has 18 MACs and PCs loaded with many software applications and is open for study whenever a class is not in session.
+The large meeting rooms on the fifth floor are available to student groups and can be scheduled through the HMS room scheduling office at 617-432-2020.
+Group study rooms on floors 2 and L1 are available on a first-come basis.

 Classes and Training

 Countway librarians teach hands-on workshops, lectures and demonstrations in information management, bioinformatics, database searching, and records management.
 Online tutorials and customized, on-demand workshops are also available.
-See the Countway website for a current schedule and registration.
-Special tours, focused orientations, and training sessions may also be arranged by calling 617-432-2134.
+See the Countway website (https://www.countway.harvard.edu under Classes and Events <more>) for a current schedule and registration.
+Special tours, focused orientations, and off site training sessions may also be arranged by calling 617-432-2134.
+Private consultations concerning search strategies and information management can also be scheduled at the number above.

-- Current journals are housed in the Russell Reading Room on the first floor.
+- Current print journals are shelved in the Russell Reading Room on floor 1.

 - Materials in The Center for the History of Medicine, on L2, can be accessed in the Center’s reading room, Monday through Friday, 9:00 am – 5:00 pm.